To apply for a visitor visa, follow the steps below.

 Step 6.
 Pay the MRV Fee

 On the day of your interview you must pay a nonrefundable visa application fee.
-The fee for B-1 (Business), B-2 (Tourism & Visit), and B-1/B-2 (combination) nonimmigrant visas is $160 as of June 2017.
-The fee is payable in US dollars or CFA.
+The fee for B-1 (Business), B-2 (Tourism & Visit), and B-1/B-2 (combination) nonimmigrant visas is $160 or 112,000 XOF (West African CFA franc) as of July 2022.
+The fee is payable in U.S. dollars or CFA.

 For some visa classes and nationalities, additional issuance fees may apply.
 Current information on all types of non-immigrant visa fees can be found here.